visanalexandru/felics/DOC.md

 Rice codes are a sub-category of Golomb codes in which the constraint $M = 2^K$ is added, so $M$ must be a power of two.
 Rice codes are more convenient for use on a computer, since we can use binary arithmetic for fast encoding and decoding.

-To encode $n$, we first remove the $K$ least significant bits and encode the remaining number in unary.
-Then, we simply output the $K$ least significant bits.
+To encode an integer, we first remove its $K$ least significant bits and encode the remaining number in unary.
+Then, we simply output its $K$ least significant bits directly.

 ### FELICS